hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "The same style of entertainment continued after the oshi became independent from the shrine and started to do business with ordinary people, in the Edo period, but underneath the hospitality lay a cunning business spirit. .
 What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".

+The financial gain that came from pilgrimage was not something that was felt by shrines and temples alone, however.
+While talismans and religious offerings were important elements of one's pilgrimage, the commerce potential of pilgrims was much larger.
+Accommodation along one's journey was essential,

+Souvenirs to bring back to the pilgrim's hometown had become an important aspect of the trip itself, as it gave validation of one's travels and offered the experience with those of the village who could not visit themselves.

+Teahouses and brothels also quickly became popular stops on one's pilgrimage, with some prostitute becoming as famous (REF).

+Therefore, obstructing pilgrimage would hinder what had become an important industry of tourist consumerism.

 #### Sagami ( #Nenzi_2004)
 *Kanagawa region*

-Nenzi's research (2004) reveals a consumerism that arose from pilgrims as she observes the relationship between Edo-period travelers and their destinations.
+Nenzi's research (2004) into the changing interactions of travelers and their destinations during the Edo period reveals the degree to which that consumerism arose from pilgrimage.
 Using as a case study the region of Sagami, located in modern day Kanagawa prefecture, Nenzi argues that over time the attractions that drew pilgrims to this area developed into a commodification of local history and regional specialties, revealing a new common type of pilgrim that Nenzi calls the "consumer tourist" (ibid 286).

 As she traces the changes that occurred in this region, she observes many cases of conflict between regional parties as they competed for profits from pilgrims.

 %%To resolve this conflict, these parties turn to the regional governments and Edo authorities to stop practices that resulted in the decline of pilgrim visitors.%%

 In one example from 1650, the head of a temple of the goddess Benzaiten in Enoshima complained that local fisherman were selling the diety's amulets and leading travelers to their own establishments, instead of telling them how to reach the temple lodgings.
 This results in a loss of income for the temple, thus they petitioned the shrine and temple magistrate in Edo to put a stop to those legitimate inns.
 The response from the magistrate was a compromise, allowing the private non-temple affiliated inns to be run when there was an overflow of travelers which the temple could not accommodate.
 As for the amulet distribution, it could continue as long as "those who benefited from it also provide services to the temple" (Nenzi 2004, 306).
 Despite this ruling, the fishermen and other local entrepreneurs continued to target pilgrims, and over the decades tensions between them and the temple grew.
 However by the nineteenth century the number of pilgrims grew to the point that the temple infrastructure could not handle their accommodation, and here Nenzi observes the temple's efforts of commercialism as they offered various accommodations packages and special amenities, and provided elaborate meals and entertainment to guests.

-This example of the Enoshima temple reveals the increase of consumerism of pilgrimage

 Nenzi also observes a similar trend of competition for the profits from pilgrims in the region around Ōyama, where in the latter part of the eighteenth-century quarrels arose over packhorse fares and lodgings of pilgrims (ibid 308).
 By 1840 local inn and village leaders made an agreement to resolve the issues of lost profit from pilgrims by lowering ferry fares and elimination of regional tolls, which had been causing travelers to choose alternate routes.
 "These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (ibid 309).

-Nenzi also observes this consumer logic at the religious institutions of Ōyama, who had to offer pilgrims not just things of spiritual value, but also "immediate gratifications" and worldly services, such as souvenirs shops, teahouses, restaurants, and baggage delivery services.
+Nenzi also observes this consumer logic at the religious institutions of Ōyama, who had to offer pilgrims not just things of spiritual value, but also "immediate gratifications", such as souvenirs shops, teahouses, restaurants, and baggage delivery services.

-Nenzi observes new values in pilgrimage that came consumption of non-religious elements,

-%%remarking that "nineteenth-century visitors may have been drawn by the mountain's traditional sacred aura, but they were not fully satisfied unless the complex catered to their less spiritual appetites as well" (304)
+*Meibutsu* also became an important element for travelers, and locations began to advertise the local specialty cuisine as a marketing strategy in order to promote their popularity.
+Nenzi observes that many new popular travel destinations "owed its re-creation (and old ones their recreation) to the presence of a *meibutsu*" (2004, 302).
+The gastronomic element of travel became so important, that by the 1800's the pilgrims to Ōyama who might have been drawn by the mountain's sacred aura, "were not fully satisfied unless the complex catered to their less spiritual appetites as well" (ibid, 304).
-%%

-"Many locations without any other notable appeal could create themselves as *meisho* simply by promoting the (301) right house special.53 Elsewhere tasty cuisine served as a means to add to the fame of a locale and to increase its appeal as a travel destination" (302)

-Observing the cases of consumerism at religious sites as well as Nenzi concludes that

-**Amber**
+Nenzi observes new attractions in pilgrimage that came consumption of non-religious elements,

-The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (Amber 150).
+The Ōyama pilgrimage also fueled the regional economy, by creating a demand for inns, ferries, and other travel related services (Amber 2008, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (ibid, 150).

+***Section conclusion***
+The commerce that pilgrimage brought to a region was not something that could be dismissed by the bakufu and daimyo as unnecessary or unwanted.
+"Catering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (Seaton et al 2017, 20).

+As profits were realized by appealing to this consumer pilgrim, competition arose and These examples show just how important the tourism industry that arose from pilgrimage.

 ### Authorities Encourage Pilgrimage
 In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.
 While their purpose is to understand more about how and why people traveled, their research reveals cases of lenience shown to pilgrims by village and daimyo authorities, as they take efforts to manage and provide care for travelers (<mark style="background: #FFF3A3A6;">as in the case of sickness or death)</mark>.
 Another perspective this research reveals is how important of an industry pilgrimage became in the Edo period, with some towns arising or flourishing due to the direct results of pilgrimage.
 It is clear that pilgrimage and the tourism that came with it grew to be of significant economic importance for many regions in Edo period Japan.